laibashakil/Hostel-Management-System/README.md

 - Enter your contact number.

 ## Room Selection
-To select a room, follow these steps:

-- Choose between a single or shared room.
+To select a room, choose between a single or shared room.
-- Enter the number of days you plan to stay.

 ## Additional Services
 The following additional services are available: